 ATM rebates credit in a lump sum at the end of each month.
 Credit: Schwab

-Remember that all ATM fees for the month are reimbursed in a single transaction at the end of the month.
+Remember that all ATM fees for the month are reimbursed in a single transaction at the end of the month, so you won't see multiple ATM rebate transactions from Charles Schwab right after you withdraw money from an ATM.

 Security features